Trump commutes the sentence of Ozy Media co-founder Carlos Watson in financial conspiracy case

 “I made mistakes.
 I’m very, very sorry that people are hurt, myself included,” Watson said, but “I don’t think it’s fair.”

-U.S. District Judge Eric Komitee said during sentencing that the “quantum of dishonesty in this case is exceptional.”
+U.S. District Judge Eric Komitee, a Trump appointee, said during sentencing that the “quantum of dishonesty in this case is exceptional.”

 Watson held degrees from Harvard University and Stanford Law School, worked on Wall Street, had on-air gigs at CNN and MSNBC, and boasted entrepreneurial chops.
 Ozy Media was his second startup, coming a decade after he sold a test-prep company that he had founded in his 20s.